sairithik9849/DBMS2_FinalProject/README.md

-# CS562: Multi-Feature Query Engine
+# Multi-Feature Query Engine (Team `NoJoinZone`)

-This project implements a custom SQL-like query processor for Multi-Feature (MF) queries over a PostgreSQL sales database.
-It parses a structured JSON input, generates optimized Python code to perform multi-pass scans, and computes complex aggregations with support for conditional logic and HAVING clauses.
+This project implements a custom SQL-like query processor for Multi-Feature (MF) queries over a PostgreSQL `sales` database.
+It parses a structured JSON input, generates optimized Python code to perform multi-pass scans, and computes complex aggregations with support for HAVING clauses.

 ---